CodeF53/Horse-Buff/README.md

 <details>
   <summary> Fade Horse as you look down</summary>

+  The same applies to donkeys, mules, zombie horses, skeleton horses, camels and llamas.

   ![going down a hill into a cave, looking down through horse for better navigation](https://i.imgur.com/kwtmFVd.gif)
 </details>